coder/docs/workspaces/lifecycle.md

 down.
 A stopped workspace requires a [rebuild](#Rebuilds) before you can access it again.

-Organizations can optionally allow users to modify or disable auto-off criteria for specific workspaces.
+Optionally, you can allow users to modify or disable auto-off criteria for specific workspaces at the organization level.

 ## Hooks